Ormacheppu

 Ormacheppu is a 1998 Indian Malayalam-language psychological thriller film, directed by Lohithadas and starring Lal, Chanchal and Dileep.
 The film received the Film Critics Awards for Best Script.

 Production

 The climax portions of the film was shot at Valparai and a scene featuring Lal and Biju Menon was shot inside a tea factory.
 The film is one of two directed by A. K. Lohithadas to be released in 1998, with Kanmadam.

 Music

-The movie features and acclaimed soundtrack composed by maestro Johnson with lyrics by Kaithapram Damodaran Namboothiri.
+The movie features an acclaimed soundtrack composed by maestro Johnson with lyrics by Kaithapram Damodaran Namboothiri.